ruggeri/tech-notes/math/inner-product.md

 same inner product.
 But if they are, this is simple to do in the basis `{e_i}`, and gives the same calculation, by the above.

 So now I must truly ask: what bases share the same inner product?
+Why have we chosen to extend the inner product this way?